tatarize/potrace/README.md

 # Installing

 To install or use as a requirement:
-`pip install potrace`
+* `pip install potrace`

+### Potrace-CLI
-If you wish to use the Command Line Interface that is stored in a sister project `potrace-cli`.
+If you wish to use the Command Line Interface that is stored in a sister project `potrace-cli` (https://github.com/tatarize/potrace-cli).
 This can be installed with:
-`pip install potrace[cli]`
+* `pip install potrace[cli]`

 or:

-`pip install potrace-cli`
+* `pip install potrace-cli`

 The cli project contains valid console script entrypoints for potrace.
 If you install the command-line package it will add `potrace` to your console scripts.

 Warning: This may conflict with runtime namespace of regular potrace.
-Be certain this is your intent.
+Be certain this is your intent. `pip uninstall potrace-cli` will uninstall if needed.

 # Requirements